JilaniN/Smals-Presentation/Readme.md

 ## HI KOBE

-(So this is my quick presentation page)[https://jilanin.github.io/Smals-Presentation/].
+(https://jilanin.github.io/Smals-Presentation/)[So this is my quick presentation page].

 Hope you enjoy it !